kurapica/IGAS/PLoop/README.md

 		o:Walk()

-＊ For Interface : re-define interface wouldn't clear previous settings.
+＊ For Interface : redefine interface wouldn't clear previous settings.
 Object would receive new features.
 If you want add new method to it, just set the new method to the interface is okay.

 		-- Follow previous example
 		interface "IFAge"